Why There’s No Such Thing as a Perfect Year

 Some of what happens will feel anything but positive in the moment.
 With purpose and perspective, though, those experiences can build you up to become an even more authentic version of yourself.

-A few weeks ago, I talked about the sudden loss of my father at the end of December.
+A few years ago, I talked about the sudden loss of my father.
 Whether I want to look at it this way or not, his death presents certain lessons for me.
-I can grow to be more resilient, bond with my family, or discover something about myself I didn’t know.
+I can be more resilient, bond with my family, or discover something about myself I didn’t know.

 I am far from a master of this mentality, but these circumstances have required me to reevaluate.
 What I do know is my purpose will pull me through and help me become a more evolved Mori.